Phineas Flynn: Hallmarks

 Phineas and Ferb makes liberal use of running gags, and Phineas has several recurrent lines that are featured in most episodes.
 When he comes up with an idea of what adventure he and his brother are going to have that day, he says "Ferb, I know what we're gonna do today!"
 During the course of an adventure, Phineas is generally asked by a disbelieving adult "Aren't you a little bit young to be..." doing whatever he's doing in that episode.
 For example, while constructing a shrine of his sister on the face of Mount Rushmore, a park ranger asks him "Aren't you boys a little young to be restoring a national monument?"
 Phineas generally answers "Yes, yes we are," though on a few occasions has responded "No" or "Well, I don't think so."

 In every episode, Phineas and Ferb's pet platypus, Perry, disappears to carry out his job as a secret agent.
 The kids almost always notice this, asking "Hey, where's Perry?"
 Then, when Perry comes home, they say, "Oh, there you are, Perry."
 Discussing Perry, co-creator Povenmire cited the example of his own pet cat, Sprocket, which he claimed led a "secret life" with his neighbors in order to get extra food.

 Characterization

-Personality and traits

 Phineas is portrayed as being a highly intelligent, imaginative, optimistic, and adventurous boy.
 The Disney Channel promos for Phineas and Ferb describe him as someone who "thinks big", refusing to let any day be ordinary.
 Povenmire also characterizes him as assertive, someone so secure in his abilities that others assume he is a prodigy.
 Povenmire and Marsh wanted the series to reflect their own childhood memories of going out during the summer and have fun, digging trenches and building tunnels, forts, and tree houses.